walkthetalk/zircon/docs/syscalls/channel_call.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-channel_call - send a message to a channel and await a reply
+Send a message to a channel and await a reply.

 ## SYNOPSIS